 OutboundThe text ‘true’ when a link leads to a website that’s not a part of the property’s domain.

-The event parameters data above is the essential information to distinguish one link clicked from another on your website.
+The above data is essential to distinguish between different click events on your website.
 All these event parameters will be accessible in Google Analytics reports.

 Step #1: Log in to Google Analytics 4 and Go to Explore Tab